Characterizing classical minimal surfaces via the entropy differential: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Rob Kusner for several stimulating discussions regarding the topics of this paper.
-The second author also would like to thank Daniel Fox for interesting discussions.
+The authors would like to thank Rob Kusner and Daniel Fox for several stimulating discussions regarding the topics of this paper.
+The authors are also grateful to the anonymous referee for carefully reading the article and many useful suggestions.